 DISCLOSURE: THIS POST/PAGE MAY CONTAIN AFFILIATE LINKS, MEANING I MAY GET A COMMISSION IF YOU DECIDE TO MAKE A PURCHASE THROUGH MY LINKS, AT NO COST TO YOU.
 PLEASE READ MY DISCLOSURE PAGE FOR MORE INFO.

 Cotton as we know it comes from the cotton plant.
 It goes through a variety of processes to create yarn from the raw material.
 Here is what I wrote about the cost of yarn.
-If that doesn’t explain it enough, here is a great video I found showing how cotton yarn is made:

 It is useful for summer knitting because it is light, keeps the skin cool by moving heat away from your body and is very easily washed.
 For an even cooler yarn that doesn’t retain as much heat, find mercerized cotton yarn.
 Cotton yarn is easy to find and is a relatively inexpensive option.

 Knitting up a cotton yarn can be a little tricky for a beginner, it doesn’t knit up as evenly as other fibers, especially animal fibers.
 So, if you strive for perfection in your knitting, keep reading to see if something else will work better for you.
 Also, it is so slick that you’ll want to use bamboo or wooden needles to minimize loops slipping off.

 With the warmer air and sweatier days, being able to actually wash a sweater is definitely a plus.
 Also, cotton yarn does not pill nearly as much as wool or other animal fibers.
 That is probably my biggest complaint about wool…